VirtualBrainLab/vbl-docs/source/02_traj_planner/01_tp_intro.md

 To use your coordinates for a surgery, rotate the manipulator to match the azimuth angle and set the probe elevation angle.
 Then move your probe tip to Bregma and zero your manipulator.

 Translate your probe using the manipulator to match the AP/ML/DV brain surface coordinate provided by Pinpoint.
 If your probe is rotated off-axis use the *convert AP/ML to probe axis* setting so that you can match the Forward/Side/DV position instead.
+Depending on your craniotomy you may reach the brain surface before you reach the DV value specified by Pinpoint, don't break your probe!

 Once the probe is touching the dura, zero the depth axis and insert until you reach the specified depth.

+### Sensapex Link

+Coming soon...

 ## Saving and loading probes